 Anyone providing instruction/guidance to a student athlete must hold NYS Certification.
 Volunteer Coaches are held to the same requirements as a paid coach in order to obtain their certification.
 Many Districts are concerned with entering the Superintendent’s Statement for a Volunteer Coach.
-Here is information on entering the Superintendent’s Statement in TEACH.
+This link provides information on entering the Superintendent’s Statement in TEACH.

 Since the State no longer prints and mails teaching/coaching licenses that have an expiration date, it is advised that you print your own proof of certification/licensure and put it in your play book, stats book or somewhere else to provide the proof should you be asked for it.
-Click on Proof of Coaching Licensure, enter the required info, then once you find your record, find the small tools icon in the upper right corner.
-That icon will provide a menu to choose from.
-You can print proof from there.
-Or, you can do a print screen (there is a key on the keyboard that will say PrtScn, click on that) open a word document, place it in the word document, then print that page.
+Click on Proof of Coaching Licensure, enter the required info, then find our record.
+Do a print screen (there is a key on the keyboard that will say PrtSc, click on that) open a word document, change the orientation to landscape, place the PrtScn image in the word document, enlarge as needed, then print that page.

 Cards that expire before or mid-season in the coaching term will not be accepted.

 If the district you coach in has subscribed to COSER 506, you may be eligible to take the Basic Life Support courses offered through TST BOCES.
 These courses are the ones that are through an approved agency that uses the course outlines and time requirements set by SED, therefore approved for the CPR and First Aid requirements.
 Check with your Athletic Director for the date/time your District has scheduled the classes.